 Prior to implantation, a responsible manager or executive must first approve all documentation and agreements.
 As part of the approval process, the responsible manager or executive must ensure that all agreements and documentation are written in a way that is easy to understand and that no information provided to the borrower is misleading, deceptive or confusing.

-Structure and Language to be used in the Agreement and other relevant Documentation
+Structure & language to be used in the agreement & other relevant documentation:

 All agreements and documentation should be: